Ergus/MultiCallC/README.md

 * Interface Tcl-C. I use a list instead of a Tcl array because it is the structure that better match C arrays (are indexed and keeps the order.)
 Because Tcl Arrays are hash tables.

+* Interface Ocaml-C. An extra character is required in the printf in the .ml to avoid buffer issues.
+The example works with the bytecode and the native compiler, but the compile commands are different.
+There is no way to avoid the extra files in the sources for now.
+So I added them in the .gitignore.

 Author: Jimmy Aguilar Mena